hennig-lab/hennig-lab.github.io/index.md

 </div> -->

 <br>
 We are a computational neuroscience lab interested in how animals and humans learn.
-As infants, we learn how to move our bodies and how to communicate.
-As we get older, we learn new skills and new games. <b>All of this learning is somehow made possible by changes in the activity of billions of neurons in our brains.</b> We use ideas and tools from machine learning, artificial intelligence, and statistics to try to understand this process.
+Whether it's learning a new sport, a new song, or a new language, learning requires coordinated changes in the activity of billions of neurons throughout the brain.
+To understand this process, we use ideas and tools from machine learning, artificial intelligence, and statistics to reason about changes in neural population activity during learning.

 {% if site.data.news %}
 <div class="resume-item" style="clear: both;">